-Further information can be found in this policy under section 5 and in the Naturally-occurring asbestos fact sheet (catalogue no. WC03728) published by SafeWork NSW, which provides a photograph of naturally occurring asbestos.
+Further information can be found in this policy under section 5 and in the Naturally-occurring asbestos fact sheet published by SafeWork NSW, which provides a photograph of naturally occurring asbestos.
 The SafeWork NSW website provides further information on naturally occurring asbestos and supporting documents on what people can do to avoid contact with naturally occurring asbestos.